 Should I Lock My Mortgage Rate Today?

-When applying for a mortgage, you have some control over the mortgage rate, as lenders will consider your credit score, income, and assets to determine your risk as a borrower.
-On the other hand, mortgage rates change daily based on external economic factors like investment activity and inflation.
+That said, when applying for a mortgage, you only have so much control over the mortgage rate, as lenders will consider your credit score, income, and assets to determine your risk as a borrower.
+What’s more, mortgage rates change daily based on external economic factors like investment activity and inflation.

-Read on to learn how a mortgage rate lock works and the potential benefits and consequences of using this approach.
+Read on to learn how a mortgage rate lock works and the benefits and downsides of using this option.

 What Is a Mortgage Rate Lock?